 Email: [email protected]

 Please note: This is not an emergency service.
-The Putting Things Right team operates within the hours of 8:30am to 5:00pm, Monday to Friday and will respond to your email within one working day.
+The Concerns Team operates within the hours of 9:00am to 5:00pm, Monday to Friday, and will respond to your email within one working day.

 You may also raise a concern by writing to the Chief Executive.
-The contact details are:
+His contact details are:

 Cwm Taf Morgannwg University Health Board

-Normally a concern should be made no later than 12 months from the date of the incident that caused the problem, or within 12 months of the date of discovering the problem, provided this is within 3 years of the incident.
-Please download an information leaflet which is available in the following versions:
+Normally a concern should be made no later than 12 months from the date of the incident that caused the problem, or within 12 months of the date of discovering the problem.
+For additional information, please see the following leaflet.